2019 Kwara State gubernatorial election

 The 2019 Kwara State gubernatorial election occurred on March 9, 2019.
 APC's AbdulRahman AbdulRazaq polled 73.12% of the total votes, ahead of PDP's Razak Atunwa who got 25.31% of votes trailing behind by a margin of 216,792 votes, and several minor party candidates.
 APC won in all 16 LGAs of the state.

 AbdulRahman AbdulRazaq from Kwara Central senatorial district emerged winner at the gubernatorial primary after defeating Yammah Abdullahi.
 His running mate is Kayode Alabi from Kwara South senatorial district.

-Of the 35 candidates who aspired for the governorship seat, 33 were male, two were female (although there were initially three females).
+There were 35 candidates who aspired for the governorship seat, 33 were males and two female (although there were initially three females).

 Electoral system

 The Governor of Kwara State is elected using the plurality voting system.

 Primary election

 PDP primary

-The PDP primary election was held 30 September 2018.
+The PDP primary election was held on 30 September 2018.
 There were about 2,227 accredited delegate voters present from 193 wards across the 16 LGAs of the state.
 Razak Atunwa emerged winner with 1,555 votes defeating closest rival, Mohammed Shaaba Lafiagi who polled 578 votes.
-In the course of the contest, eight out of 10 aspirants stepped down, leaving just: Hon.
+In the course of the contest, eight out of the 10 aspirants stepped down, leaving just: Hon.
 Razak Atunwa and Senator Mohammed Shaaba Lafiagi, both lawmakers.
-Those who withdrew include: Mal.
+Those who withdrew included: Mal.
 Bolaji Abdullahi, Prof. Suleiman Abubakar, Alh.
 Mohammed Ajia, Dr. Ali Ahmad, Hon.
 Haman Patigi, Alh.
 Ladi Hassan, Hon.
 Zakari Mohammed and Alhaji Saka Isau (SAN).
 The exercise was partly disrupted by thugs.